-Please make sure you indicate which module(s) are affected, and what outcome you are seeking.
+Please make sure you state which module or modules are affected, and what outcome you are seeking.

 What is appropriate evidence for my NEC?

-It is still useful for you to submit evidence if you can.
 Examples of appropriate NEC evidence include:

-- Medical evidence in the form of a medical certificate, hospital appointment card or similar
+- medical evidence in the form of a medical certificate, hospital appointment card or similar

-- Death certificate
+- death certificate

-- Independent, professional third party evidence.
+- independent, professional third-party evidence.